nortikin/sverchok/docs/_sources/nodes/curve/rounded_rectangle.rst.txt

 * **Size Y**.
 Size of the rectangle along the Y axis (rectangle height).
 The default value is 10.
 * **Radius**.
 Corner rounding radius.
 This input can consume lists of nesting level 2 or 3.
-If the input data have nesting level 3, then it is supposed that the input defines seprate radius for each of 4 corners of each rectangle.
+If the input data have nesting level 3, then it is supposed that the input defines separate radius for each of 4 corners of each rectangle.
 If the radius is zero, then there will be no rounding arc generated at the corresponding corner of the rectangle.
 The default value is 1.0.